-In June 2021, Lucy joined the School of Community Health and Midwifery, as a Research Associate, working primarily on the ABA-Feed Study.
-Lucy also works as a Senior Research Assistant in the Research Support Team, which she joined in November 2018.
-She previously worked as a Research Assistant for over 2 years in the School of Dentistry and for a year in the Allied Health Research Unit, following completion of her M.Sc. in Health Psychology, at UCLan, in 2014.
+From November 2018 to December 2022, Lucy worked as a Senior Research Assistant in the Research Facilitation and Delivery Unit (was Research Support Team).
+She also previously worked as a Research Assistant for over 2 years and for a year in the Allied Health Research Unit.
+Lucy completed her MSc in Health Psychology here in 2014.

 As well as her experience in health research, Lucy has supported many people with mental health conditions.
-Before joining UCLan, Lucy worked as a Healthcare Assistant in nursing homes, as an Assistant Psychologist within the Children’s Psychological Service at Royal Preston Hospital, and as a Voluntary Befriender for Lancashire County Council.
+Before joining us, Lucy worked as a Healthcare Assistant in nursing homes, as an Assistant Psychologist within the Children’s Psychological Service at Royal Preston Hospital, and as a Voluntary Befriender for Lancashire County Council.

 - MSc Health Psychology, University of Central Lancashire, 2014